-On Thursday, June 14, 2012, attorney Max Keller of Keller Law Offices argued a possession and distribution child pornography appeal case at the Minnesota Court of Appeals.
+On Thursday, June 14, 2012, attorney Max Keller of Keller Criminal Defense Attorneys argued a possession and distribution child pornography appeal case at the Minnesota Court of Appeals.
 The case involves a number of issues specific to this client but not of statewide importance, such as sentencing issues and sufficiency of the evidence issues.
 Two issues argued are of statewide importance and involve the constitutionality of Minnesota’s pornography statutes.
 The judges focused on one particular issue, that of whether Minnesota’s possession of child pornography and dissemination of child pornography statutes are unconstitutional, because the statutes are “strict liability” statutes meaning that a person can be convicted for possessing illegal images even though he had no intent to do so.

 Mr. Keller argued that the Minnesota pornography statutes do not protect an individual who unknowingly possesses materials that are later found to be child pornography.
 The issue is whether the statutes allow someone to be convicted of an offense when an individual accidentally downloads material that they later find out to be child pornography.